NINDS CDE Notice of Copyright

 |Short Description of Instrument||

 Originally developed in the 1940s, the RAVLT has evolved over the years, and several variations of the test have emerged.
 The standard RAVLT format starts with a list of 15 words, which an examiner reads aloud at the rate of one per second.
-The patient's task is to repeat all the words he or she can remember, in any order.
+The examinee's task is to repeat all the words he or she can remember, in any order.
 This procedure is carried out a total of five times.
 Then the examiner presents a second list of 15 words, allowing the patient only one attempt at recall.
 Immediately following this, the patient is asked to remember as many words as possible from the first list.
+Finally, free recall and recognition trials are administered after a delay.

-The RAVLT has proven useful in evaluating verbal learning and memory, including proactive inhibition, retroactive inhibition, retention, encoding versus retrieval, and subjective organization.
-Because the test is brief, straightforward, easy to understand, and appropriate for both children and adults (ages 7 through 89), it has gained widespread acceptance.
-However, until now, data about the RAVLT-norms, validity studies, different administration and scoring procedures-have been scattered in various sources.
+The RAVLT has proven useful in evaluating verbal learning and memory, including proactive inhibition, retroactive inhibition, retention, and differentiating encoding versus retrieval difficulties.
+The test is appropriate for both children and adults (ages 7 through 89) and has gained widespread acceptance.

 TBI Specific Information/Comments: This is a performance based measure which requires the subject to understand what is required and participate in the testing.
 It requires a functional level in the severe disability or above on the GOS/GOSE.